shavitkimchi/huffman/README.md

 6. After reading the magic number and tree, how are the bits representing compressed data read when decompressing, e.g., how many bits are read each time the compressed data is accessed?

 </details>

-When you've read the description of the algorithm and data structures used you'll be ready to implement both decompression (a.k.a. uncompressing) and compression  using Huffman Coding.
-You'll be using input and output or I/O classes that read and write 1 to many bits at a time, i.e., a single zero or one to several zeros and ones.
-This will make debugging your program a challenge.

 ## Part 0: Understanding and Running Starter Code